-Human trafficking arrests and press releases are opportunities to raise local awareness about the issue; however, popular stories can harm the survivor and the survivor's family through unwanted publicity.
+Human trafficking arrests and press releases can raise local awareness about the issue; however, these can harm the survivor their family through unwanted publicity.
+This story may reinforce misinformation about human trafficking.

 Have a clear policy and MOU on file for working with law enforcement, and always maintain client confidentiality and avoid sensationalism when working with the media.
-Once you are engaged in your community's human trafficking outreach, prevention, and response, you will likely receive requests for interviews, research projects, survivor stories, access to survivors to interview, "shadowing" agency staff to learn more about trafficking, and program training for newly-hired staff.
+Once you are engaged in your community's human trafficking outreach, prevention, and response, you will likely receive requests for interviews, research projects, survivor stories, access to survivors to interview, "shadowing" agency staff to learn more about trafficking, and program training for newly hired staff.
 These requests should go directly to supervisors, and you will want to have an agency policy detailing how to respond to such requests.
-All staff should be aware of the policy.